SuperCoolNinja/BrickBreaker/README.md

 # BrickBreaker
-A WIP brick breaker game made with C# using Raylib to learn 2D stuff.
+A brick breaker game made with C# using Raylib to learn 2D stuff.